Meet the Provost

 Charles Howard Candler Professor of Public Health

-Claire E. Sterk, appointed as the sixth provost of Emory University in 2013, brings a great range of academic and administrative experience to her role as chief academic officer.
+In June 2016, the Board of Trustees unanimously selected Claire E. Sterk as Emory University's new president, effective September 1, 2016.
+As the sixth provost of Emory since 2013, Sterk brings a great range of academic and administrative experience to her roles at the university.
 A senior member of the provost's office since 2005 and a faculty member in public health since 1995, she has additional faculty appointments in anthropology, sociology, and women, gender, and sexuality studies.

 Her primary research interests are addiction, mental health, and HIV/AIDS, with a focus on community-based interventions.
 She is a leading international figure in the fields of public health and anthropology and the author of three books and more than 100 articles and book chapters.
 In addition to service on several editorial boards, Sterk holds several professional leadership positions, including president of the Alcohol, Drug, and Tobacco section of the American Sociological Association and a board member of the Society for Applied Anthropology.